giordyb/doppler_shifter/install.md

 # hardware needed

 1. a raspberry pi (tested on a 3b and 4b) with an sd card and raspbian installed
-2. a rotary encoder (KY-040)
+2. a 3.5in [LCD touch screen](http://www.lcdwiki.com/3.5inch_RPi_Display
-3. a 20x4 i2c lcd display (I have used this one https://www.amazon.it/gp/product/B0859YY2NZ/ref=ppx_yo_dt_b_asin_title_o03_s00?ie=UTF8&psc=1)
-4. some wires to hook up the rotary encoder and the lcd display
+)
+3. a mouse with a few extra buttons (like the [Logitech MX Anywhere 3](https://www.logitech.com/en-us/products/mice/mx-anywhere-3-for-business.910-006215.html) )

 # hardware setup
-1. connect the 20x4 i2c lcd using this guide: https://www.circuitbasics.com/raspberry-pi-i2c-lcd-set-up-and-programming/
-2. connect the rotary encoder https://thepihut.com/blogs/raspberry-pi-tutorials/how-to-use-a-rotary-encoder-with-the-raspberry-pi
-3. edit the config.json file to specify the gpio pins that you have used to connect the rotary encoder
-4. run "sudo raspi-config" and enable both SPI and I2C from "Interface Options"
+1. connect the LCD Touchscreen to the raspberry pi and install the driver (i've used https://github.com/goodtft/LCD-show)
+2. attach the mouse or configure it via bluetooth

 # quickstart instructions

-these instructions are specific to my setup (Icom IC-705 and Kenwood TH-D74) but since hamlib supports many rigs it could work with other radios as well, the only thing that would change would be the specific device setup
+these instructions are specific to my setup (Icom IC-705 and Kenwood TH-D74) but since hamlib supports many rigs it could work with other radios as well, the only thing that would change would be the specific device setup.
+Also tried it with [kappanhang](https://github.com/nonoo/kappanhang) for remote CAT control to the Icom IC-705

 1. make sure you have python 3.x installed on the raspberry pi